mandraga/solarmining/DOCUMENTATION.md

 "workerid" can be picked from the worker list reqest.

+## Miners configuraiton file

+As defined in minerpower_sample.json, you create ./confidentiel/minerpower.json You will set your batery's max discharge rate, and maximum discharge power.
+And a list of all your miners, as given by "Getting the powered miners list".

+You will specify a low consumption estimate, it will be updated at runtime if a greater value is found.

+"phase" is your electrical phases, set to 1 if in monophased.
+It will be used later to balance consumption loads.

 ## PV production forecast rest API

 We must know our production profile.